 Feeding yourself is confusing enough, but understanding the right grub to give your dog can feel impossible.
 Spend five minutes in a pet store and chances are you’ll become overwhelmed with the choices.
 Shelves and shelves of different brands promise the world and insist they’re the best dry dog food.
 But it can be tricky to decipher what’s cleaver marketing and what’s valuable guidance.

 Luckily we’re here to help you navigate the literal hundreds of different kinds of dry dog food available in Australia.
+Previously, we’ve discussed the best place to buy dog food, so now let’s dive into how to choose the best food for your dog.
 Of course, many people prefer wet or raw food for their dogs.
 But considering that dry is still the most common choice for Australian pet parents, we’re starting there.

 Ask Your Vet